markiantorno/voight-kampff/README.md

 # voight-kampff
 ~A very advanced form of lie detector that measures contractions of the iris muscle and the presence of invisible airborne particles emitted from the body.
-The bellows were designed for the latter function and give the machine the menacing air of a sinister insect.
+The bellows were designed for the latter function and give the machine the menacing air of a sinister intent.
 The VK is used primarily by Blade Runners to determine if a suspect is truly human by measuring the degree of his empathic response through carefully worded questions and statements.~

 A technical test for Android development.